-Good companies educate themselves, their employees, and customers.
-If you want your company to keep up with a never-stopping avalanche of news, trends and regulations, you will need to train yourself, your staff, and clients regularly.
+Good companies educate themselves, their employees, and their customers.
+If you want your company to keep up with a never-stopping avalanche of news, trends, and regulations, you must train yourself, your staff, and your clients regularly.

 Of course, you can always do it in person.
 However, using webinars for training can be a far superior choice, and here are the main reasons why: